Five killed in Bihar train derailment, sabotage ruled out

 An ex-gratia payment of Rs.2 lakh for the families of those killed, Rs.1 lakh for the severely injured, and Rs.20,000 for those who received minor injuries was announced by the railway ministry.

 Bihar Police spokesman S.K.
-Bharadwaj said five people were killed when the train derailed.
+Bharadwaj said five people were killed.

 "We have information of five deaths in the derailment and most of the injured have been admitted to the Patna Medical College and Hospital for treatment," Bhardawaj said.